raspberrypilearning/explorer-hat-buggy/worksheet.md

     app = App("Buggy controller")
     ```

-1. Now add a button to your GUI
+1. Now add a button to your GUI:

     ```python
     drive = PushButton(app, forwards, text="Forwards")
     ```

     Let's look at the code in more detail:
-    - `drive =` - this is the variable name, so we can refer to our button
+    - `drive =` - this is the variable name, so we can refer to the button
     - `PushButton` - tells Python to create a button using the PushButton class from guizero
     - `app` - adds this button to the app we just created
     - `forwards` - calls the function called forwards when the button is pressed
     - `text="Forwards"` - this text will be displayed on the button

-1. Finally, add the following line at the bottom of your program to display and update the GUI
+1. Finally, add the following line at the bottom of your program to display and update the GUI:

     ```python
     app.display()